Home AlsaceCycling in Alsace: the 3 Countries Loop

 Published: Updated:

-In October 2021, I set off for Alsace for a 4-day cycling trip with my friend Mathilde from Stay Tuned for Life to discover the 3 Countries Loop!
-This international cycle touring route of about 200 km (including 45 km in the Sundgau, or “South Alsace”), was created in 1996 and offers a circuit through France, Switzerland, and Germany (hence the 3 countries!) on both sides of the Rhine.
+In October 2021, I headed to Alsace for a 4-day cycling trip with my friend Mathilde from Stay Tuned for Life to discover the Three Countries Bike Trail!
+This international cycle tourism route of about 200 km (including 45 km in the Sundgau, or “South Alsace”), was created in 1996 and offers a loop through France, Switzerland, and Germany (3 countries, hence the name!) on both sides of the Rhine.
 It connects the cities of Mulhouse, Bad Bellingen, Lörrach, Basel, Arlesheim, and the Sundgau.
-A beautiful route that I will describe in detail in this article!
+A beautiful route, which I will describe to you in detail in this article!

-Below, I offer a brief description of our itinerary in chronological order, along with my suggested stops along the way, ideas for things to visit, and, as always, my selection of great addresses along the route!
+Below, I offer a brief description of our itinerary in chronological order, with my suggestions for stops along the way, ideas for things to visit, and as always, my selection of great addresses on the route!

-Cyclist on a shaded path lined with a dense forest during the 3 Countries Loop.
+Cyclist on a shaded path lined with a dense forest during the Three Countries Bike Trail.

-Cyclist pointing near an Alsatian half-timbered house during the 3 Countries Loop.
+Cyclist pointing near an Alsatian half-timbered house during the Three Countries Bike Trail.

-We rented electric bikes for this 4-day itinerary with Trace Verte, and I must say that even with heavy use of the bike assistance, you need to be quite athletic to complete the course in 4 days.
-If you want to take more time to visit the sights and maintain a relaxed pace, I would say planning the route over 5 days seems more reasonable.
-Unless, of course, you are very athletic and don’t wish to stop too much on the way, in which case 3-4 days will suffice.
+We rented electric bikes for this 4-day itinerary with Trace Verte and I have to say that even while using the bike assistance a lot, you need to be quite athletic to complete the route in 4 days.
+If you want to take more time to visit places and go at a cool pace, I would say planning the trip over 5 days seems more reasonable.
+Unless, of course, you are very athletic and don’t wish to stop too much along the way, in which case 3/4 days will suffice.

-Regarding weather conditions, we were lucky to have very good weather for the first 3 days of our journey in October, and I do recommend doing this route during fine weather between April and October.
+Regarding weather conditions, we were lucky to have very beautiful weather on the first 3 days of our route in October, and I indeed recommend doing this itinerary during the nice days between April and October.

-E-bike gear: we had panniers and small bags at the front of the bikes, essential items for carrying the necessary objects for our day (spare clothes and several layers; our mobile phones, which are very useful for tracking the route using the GPX Viewer app, with the GPX track to be downloaded from the Alsace à Vélo website; our cameras; a water bottle; some snacks in case of fatigue; and the e-bike batteries).
-As for our luggage, we were fortunate enough to have it transported from one stage to the next every day.
+Equipment for the E-bikes: we had panniers and small bags at the front of the bikes, essential items for taking with us the things necessary for our day (spare clothing and several layers of clothing; our mobile phones, very useful for following the route with the GPX Viewer application, GPX track to download from the Alsace à vélo website; our cameras; a water bottle; some small snacks in case of fatigue; the E-bike batteries).
+As for our luggage, we were lucky enough to have it transported from one stop to the next every day.

-Cyclist with backpack on a wooded path near a river for the 3 Countries Loop.
+Cyclist with backpack on a wooded path near a river for the Three Countries Bike Trail.

 Stage 1: Mulhouse (France)

-It had been a long time since I last visited this city in the Haut-Rhin, of which I had fond memories.
-Unfortunately, it was just a quick stop at the beginning and end of our journey, and I hope to be able to provide you with a more complete article on the Alsatian city very soon.
-There is actually a street art route (the map of which is available at the Mulhouse Tourist Office) that seems very cool to do.
+It had been a long time since I had been to this city in the Haut-Rhin, and I kept fond memories of it.
+Unfortunately, it was a lightning visit at the beginning and end of our journey, and I hope to be able to write a more complete article on the Alsatian city for you very soon.
+There is actually a street art trail (the map is available at the Mulhouse tourist office) that looks like a lot of fun to do.

-Mulhouse was the starting point and end point of our 3 Countries Loop.
-So, I will suggest below just one address for lunch and two ideas for bike rides during your stay in Mulhouse.
+Mulhouse was therefore the starting point, but also the arrival point of our Three Countries Bike Trail.
+I will therefore offer you below just one address for lunch and two ideas for bike rides to do during your stay in Mulhouse.

 Mulhouse City Hall and square with restaurant terraces.